 About the Social Work Postgraduate course

-Successful completion of our course provides eligibility to apply for registration with the Health & Care Professions Council (HCPC).
+Successful completion of this course will enable you to apply to register as a qualified social worker with the Health & Care Professions Council.

 Research Excellence Framework 2014